reclaimingmytime/schedule/README.md

 1. Copy `config.default.php` to `config.php`.
 2. Open `config.php` and change the required variables.

+Note: The directory must be writable (at least chmod 700).
+Otherwise, the API cache file will not be writable.

 ## Command-line updates
 As an alternative to downloading the new files manually, if you have installed the script through git, you can simply update your local repository using `git pull` in that directory.